 To show you that dogs will eat and can eat chicken, I’ve prepared this delicious meal of chicken mince and necks.
 We don’t exclusively feed him chicken, but he also gets a good kibble and often eats beef and lamb as well.

 Look at that tongue giving that raw chicken a good lick!

 The little man loves his raw chicken meals, though I do feel a bit grossed out if he comes and licks me in any way afterward!
 He always prefers raw meat to kibble or dog roll (which he gets irregularly).

 He always takes the chicken neck away to be eaten elsewhere.
-The atmosphere needs to be perfect to really enjoy it!
+The atmosphere needs to be perfect to really enjoy it.

-So that’s our puppy having a fine meal of raw chicken.
 For those who want to go deeper on the subject of whether or not raw chicken is good for dogs, keep scrolling!